chriskillpack/emailsearch/README.md

 "here" -> [{filename_index: 1, offsets: [19]}]
 ```

-The unique set of filenames and words is written out to disk as `filenames.sid` and `words.sid`.
-These are a newline based text format using the simple schema
+We will focus only on the extended entry for `"presentation"`.
+Now this entry reads *"presentation" is found in two files: file index 0 (`example.email`) at offset 0, and also in file index 1 (`scandal.email`) at offset 6*.

+Strictly speaking the indexer doesn't need to track filenames beyond indexing, but the set is saved out to disk for the search engine to use for presentation purposes.

+Similar to filenames the indexer does not store words literally in the index, instead representing each word encountered with a unique word index.
+If we assume the following word index mapping `word_index 0 = "presentation", word_index 1 = "sent", word_index 2 = "fraud" and word_index 3 = "here"` then the index is actually stored like this

 ```
-{INDEX}: {STRING}
-...
-{INDEX}: {STRING}
+word_index 0 -> [{filename_index: 0, offsets: [0]}, {filename_index: 1, offsets: [6]}]
+word_index 2 -> [{filename_index: 1, offsets: [0]}]
+word_index 1 -> [{filename_index: 0, offsets: [13]}]
+word_index 3 -> [{filename_index: 1, offsets: [19]}]
 ```

-This schema was chosen for readability and ease of serializing and parsing.
+Notice that the index is not sorted by word_index order, this is not something that the search engine requires.
+This avoids shared coordination of index allocation which makes parallelizing index generation easier.

+Unlike filenames, which can be discarded, the word -> word index mapping is required by the search engine.
+This is how it will map words in the query into indices in the map.

-The generated corpus is quite large (on the order of 1G) and loading this into device memory may not be possible.
-To allow for efficient searches we create another file "word.offsets" which stores two int32 entries for each word in the corpus.
+TODO - rewrite this section. ~The generated corpus is quite large (on the order of 1G) and loading this into device memory may not be possible.
+To allow for efficient searches we create another file `word.offsets` which stores two int32 entries for each word in the corpus.
 The first word is the word index in the words.sid file and the second if the byte offset into the corpus file.
-This way only words.sid, filenames.sid and word.offsets have to be loaded into memory (a total of 102Mb)
+This way only words.sid, filenames.sid and word.offsets have to be loaded into memory (a total of 102Mb).

-The corpus file can be memory mapped and accessed to read out the match information.
+The corpus file can be memory mapped and accessed to read out the match information.~

 # Searching